 GIRM 21 does, however, allow for those instances when the assembly is prevented from kneeling "by the lack of space, the number of people present, or some other good reason."
 When there is doubt concerning whether the conditions described in GIRM 21 exist, it is the bishop, as moderator of the liturgical life of his diocese, who should make the determination.

-In accordance with the guidelines issued by the United States Conference of Catholic Bishops’ Committee on the Liturgy, it is the decision of Archbishop Alexander J. Brunett that in the Archdiocese of Seattle, the American flag may be displayed in an appropriate place in the church building outside the sanctuary area at the discretion of the pastor.
+In accordance with the guidelines issued by the United States Conference of Catholic Bishops’ Committee on the Liturgy, the American flag may be displayed in an appropriate place in the church building outside the sanctuary area at the discretion of the pastor.

 Pastors are to be guided in their decision by the following norms published by the United States Conference Catholic Bishops’ Committee on the Liturgy on September 25, 2001: